 HemeWork was developed with inputs from the Hemophilia Federation of America (HFA) and bleeding disorder advocates across the U.S. to help members of the bleeding disorder community work toward long-term personal and professional goals.

-The program connects people to a number of resources from the HFA and Chronically Capable, an employment platform that connects job seekers with companies with a focus on remote work opportunities.
-Resources include tools for career planning, financial management, employment rights, and college planning.
+The program offers resources from the HFA and Chronically Capable, an employment platform that connects job seekers with companies that provide remote work opportunities.
+Tools for career planning, financial management, employment rights, and college planning have also been provided.

 You can have look at the videos here.

 Tennis player, Wozniacki partners with UCB for the Disease Awareness campaign for women with Chronic Inflammatory conditions

 The tennis champion and a Grand Slam winner, Caroline Wozniacki lives with the chronic inflammatory condition, rheumatoid arthritis.

 So when the 29 year old player, announced her retirement earlier this year in January, she decided to help other women by creating more awareness on the condition.

 Wozniacki joins UCB, in the company’s efforts on the “Advantage Hers” initiative.

 Advantage Hers is a global campaign, to show that no woman living with a chronic inflammatory disease should let her condition get in the way of her dreams.

 Inspired by tennis star Caroline Wozniacki’s own experiences of working to gain an advantage over her rheumatoid arthritis, Advantage Hers provides the tools to help those affected with the condition, build their own treatment and management plan (‘game plan’) with their healthcare provider and take a more active role in their care.